Lola (song): Other versions

 Post-punk band the Raincoats recorded a version of "Lola" on their 1979 album The Raincoats.
 In 1990, former Duran Duran and Power Station member Andy Taylor released his version as the lead single from his second solo album, Dangerous.
 "Lola" peaked at No. 60 on the UK Singles Chart.
 The British band Madness released a ska version of "Lola" on their 2005 album, The Dangermen Sessions, Volume One.
 The Danish band Natural Born Hippies produced their cover "Lola (if you ever)" in 1999.
+In 2022 the American band Ugly Kid Joe released their cover on the album Rad Wings of Destiny.